SoniaSpindt/csa_textbook/_build/html/_sources/Unit2/Variables/initialize.md

 :alt: Notional Machine variables 4
 :height: 200px
 ```
-<br>I REALLY need you to notice that the values stored in `score` and `percentChange` are the MOST RECENT values assigned to the variables.
+<br>I REALLY need you to notice that the values stored in `score` and `percentChange` are the MOST RECENT values assigned to the variables after program execution has completed.
 What makes something the most recent value?
-That's decided by our compiler, and remember, our compiler reads from top to bottom.
-So, the most recent assignment is the assignment which occurs last.
-In this case, that is line 5 and 6 of the program above.
-All other values are instantly forgotten by our computer because they no longer occupy any space in our computer's memory.
+That depends on how many lines of code our computer has executed.
+If we were to ask this question right after our computer executed line 4 of the program above, then the most recent values of `score` and `percentChange` would be 100 and 45.7 respectively.
+Our computer has no awareness of what has happened or what will happen --- it lives in the moment!
+So, the most recent assignment is the assignment which occurs closest to the most recent line of code that has been executed.
+If we assume the entire program has just been executed, then 200 and 11.2 would be the most recent values assigned to `score` and `percentChange`.

 Ok, ok, so we can store numbers in our variables.
 Big deal.
 Can we store anything a little more complex in variables?